PolymorphicAgent/MCPackTool/README.md

         b) If it compiles correctly, **you should get an error about failed dependencies**.
 This is a bug that I will get around to fixing soon.
 Any other errors signify a misconfigured environment.

         - To Supress this error, simply copy the two files `copy.bat` and `copyA.bat` to the build/Desktop_blahblah_MSVC_blahblah folder

 5) Contributing to the project
-    - ...
+    - Before making changes, make sure you have the latest changes (in case I've already fixed the bug you see)

+        a) `git fetch`

+        b) `git pull`

+    - You're good to make changes!
+    - To submit changes to the project, a Pull Request (PR) is needed.

+        a) First, create the PR

 to be finished...